 The syntax of the file is in Ruby, but it is well documented.
 Our file is fairly basic, and basically instructs Vagrant to download a copy of the Ubuntu Lucid 32bit image as the base of our VM, to make it available at IP 18.104.22.168, forward some ports (so we can access our web server), and to share our project folder.
 This goal is to mask the fact that we are developing inside a virtual machine.
 By mapping our project folder into the VM, all our code is available to both us and the VM, and by forwarding the ports we can access localhost just like we normally would but have the connection forwarded to our VM.

 To get started using these tools, we need to get Virtualbox and Vagrant, and then bring our VM up.
 This is fairly straightforward.
 First, download Virtualbox from the official website.
-Vagrant can be installed via the gem system:
+Vagrant can be installed using an OS specific package from here.

 Once this is done, we can manipulate our VM using vagrant: